 Some Excel actions require a confirmation on Excel in form of alerts – e.g., deleting a sheet with some data or formatting on it pops up an Excel confirmation alert.
 You can disable these alerts in VBA by using the following code before the coding area where you expect the alert/s:

 Later, the alerts can be re-enabled with the command:

 Application.DisplayAlerts = True

 Hopefully, these tips will help you along your journey to VBA programming excellence.
+If you are interested in further learning, Nexacu offers an Excel course that focuses on VBA.
 All the very best!